zer0-os/zModules/docs/contracts/match/IMatch.md

 ```

 Starts a match, charges the entry fee from each player's balance, creates and hashes `MatchData` struct,
- and locks the total amount of tokens in escrow for the match, saving the amount to `fundLocks` mapping,
+ and locks the total amount of tokens in escrow for the match, saving the amount to `lockedFunds` mapping,
  mapped by `matchDataHash` as the key.
 Emits a `MatchStarted` event with all the data.

 Can ONLY be called by an authorized account!